Symmetries and singular behaviors with Bohmian trajectories: Bohmian trajectories as a phase-mediated-dynamics probing tool

 is the probability current or quantum flux \cite{bohm-bk:QTh,schiff-bk}.
 Since Eq.~(\ref{eq2}) is a transport equation, the quantum flux (\ref{eq3}) can be rewritten as ${\bf j}({\bf r},t) = {\bf v}({\bf r},t) \rho({\bf r},t)$, where the transport velocity field is

-Note here, in the last equality, that $\hat{\bf p} = -i\hbar\nabla$ is the usual momentum operator, and hence ${\bf p}({\bf r},t) = m{\bf v} ({\bf r},t)$ can be understood as a measure of the local value of the momentum, complementary of the corresponding expectation value, which provides us with a sort of average of ${\bf p}$ over the whole configuration space.
+and $\hat{\bf p} = -i\hbar\nabla$ is the usual momentum operator.
+Accordingly, the quantity ${\bf p}({\bf r},t) = m{\bf v} ({\bf r},t)$ can be understood as a measure of the local value of the momentum, complementary of the corresponding expectation value, which provides us with a sort of average of ${\bf p}$ over the whole configuration space.

 ~